shehrozaliqureshi/shehrozaliqureshi/README.md

 ## Let's Connect!

-I'm always open to collaborating on exciting projects and discussing new opportunities.
+My repositories are open for contribution and I'm always open to collaborating on exciting projects and discussing new opportunities.
 Feel free to reach out to me via the following channels:

 - Email: shehrozaliqureshi@gmail.com
 - LinkedIn: https://www.linkedin.com/in/shehrozaliqureshi